isri12/notesrepo/CPPNotes.md

 - Macros Alternative
   	- use constexpr EX.  constexpr double PI = 3.14159265358979323846
   	- usage of constexpr to define the constant PI in C++ is a good practice.
-  	- constexpr is a feature introduced in C++11 that allows you to declare variables or functions as constants that can be evaluated at compile time.
+  	- constexpr is a feature introduced in C++11 that allows you to declare variables or functions as constants that can be evaluated at **compile time**.

  ```cpp
 #include <iostream>